openreadersbibles/docs.openreadersbibles.org/docs/publication-overview.md

 ## 1. Confirm the publication settings
 This screen merely shows you your project's publication settings so that you can check if they look right.
 If you need to change something, you'll need to follow the link to the project settings.

+When you're first getting started, it's very likely that

 | Setting   | Description  |
 |-------------------------|-------------|
 | Project Language Font   | Charis SIL  |